 “The Royalla Solar Project was the first utility scale solar farm installed on the East Coast of Australia.
 When it was commissioned, it was the largest one in Australia.
 Experts from all over the world were brought in to help deliver the Solar Project,” says Aurecon Mechanical and Renewable Energy Engineer Nicholas Wain, who was involved in the project since it began.

 “It was very rewarding to see the project site transform from grazing land for sheep into the solar farm that it is today.
-The majority of people in Australia are pro-renewable energy and this project doesn’t just impact the immediate community, it has an impact on everyone because it reduces CO2 emissions.
+The majority of people in Australia are pro-renewable energy and this project doesn’t just impact the immediate community, it has a sustainability impact on everyone because it reduces CO2 emissions.
 It benefits all of Australia and the rest of the world,” says Nicholas.

 “Solar energy and renewables are the future.
 At a time when we need to dramatically decarbonise our electricity supply to ensure a safe climate for the future, renewables like solar and wind technologies present remarkable opportunities.
 Not only can we decarbonise our electricity supply in a timely way, but also in a way that drives jobs and investment and growth in our economy.
 Renewables are a win-win for the environment, for jobs and investment in our cities and communities,” says Mr Corbell.